 - Adhere to all company policies and procedures

-Education and Background
+Education and experience

 - This position requires a high school diploma or GED.

 - Exceptional customer service, active listening, and verbal and written communication skills, and professional phone voice